apanoush/ada-METAL-website/report.md

   </svg>
 </div>

-This dataset is huge, maybe too huge and we need to restrict ourselves.
+This dataset is huge, maybe too much and we need to restrict ourselves.
 We wish to perform an analysis depending on time periods and the society they represent but how could we compare the thriving society of the United States in the 1920s to South Africa which was still under the rule of the British empire at the time?

-To keep a baseline, we focus is on U.S. cinema, which has been a dominant force globally and a significant cultural barometer.
+To keep a baseline, we focus is on the U.S. cinema, which has been a dominant force globally and a significant cultural barometer.
 The question is not just what people watched but why—and what the times can tell us about that.

 <div style="display: flex; align-items: center; justify-content: space-between;">
   <p>Now that we’re set, let's dive into this.</p>